damianhakert/damianhakert.github.io/source/_posts/2016-03-02-gitlab-todos-feature-highlight.md

 completed whatever they thought is needed on the issue or merge request, the todo will be marked as **Done**.

+Depending on the action that someone made on the issue or merge request, we need to know exactly what attributes were changed, this is specially important to know when todos are automatically marked as done.

+To know what changed inside a issue or merge request we used the [Rails ActiveModel::Dirty API](http://api.rubyonrails.org/classes/ActiveModel/Dirty.html), that allows us to quick track what attributes on a model have changed, even after the model was saved.

+The `ActiveModel::Dirty` works very well, except that it does not track changes on associations.
+So how we determine what changed inside the association, for example, how to check if a label was added, or removed from an issue or merge request?
+To accomplish these we came with a boring solution, where we receive the old items of the association through an parameter, and compare it with the current asssociation to check is something have changed.

+Now, let's look at the method that check if at least one valid attribute has
+changed:

+    def has_changes?(issuable, options = {})
+      valid_attrs = [:title, :description, :assignee_id, :milestone_id, :target_branch]

+      attrs_changed = valid_attrs.any? do |attr|
+        issuable.previous_changes.include?(attr.to_s)
+      end

+      old_labels = options[:old_labels]
+      labels_changed = old_labels && issuable.labels != old_labels

+      attrs_changed || labels_changed
+    end

+A quick note about this code is that it will run after the model was saved, so `previous_changes` is the method that we need to call that returns a hash with the attributes that were changed before the model was saved.

+We can see on the following snippet of code that other GitLab features, like the system note, and the notification service also use this API to trigger an action after certain attributes have changed.

+    if issue.previous_changes.include?('assignee_id')
+      create_assignee_note(issue)
+      notification_service.reassigned_issue(issue, current_user)
+      todo_service.reassigned_issue(issue, current_user)
+    end

 My colleague, [Douwe](https://twitter.com/DouweM), guided me through some of these edge cases and helped me a lot with daily code reviews.
 Together we considered the aspects of the functionality.
 I had to make many changes during the review period, but that worked out well in the end.

+To get an whole idea about the points that trigger an action related to todos we can take a look at the source code of the [TodoService](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/app/services/todo_service.rb) class, that describe the expected behaviour for each of these points.

 Some people asked for changes which we thought didn't fit for what we were trying to achieve.
 There was for example a request to be notified of Todos on